Expert Mole Mapping London | AI-Driven Mole Screening

 1. Medical History

-2. Skin Examination
+2. Comprehensive Skin Examination

 You will then have a thorough examination of your skin using a digital dermatoscope.